 The Targa Florio was no countryside cruise.
 Founded by a well-to-do local fascinated by motor cars and determined to set up a motor car race on his home island, the first Targa Florio ran in 1906 with a field of 10 entries.
 Dozens of hairpins tracing drop-offs and triple-digit elevation changes over roughly 90 miles favored shorter-wheelbase models—and drivers with some serious guts.

 The photo above depicts the Type 35’s first-ever Targa Florio win.
 The Sicilian endurance race was especially significant because neither the 24 Hours of Le Mans nor the Mille Miglia existed yet; they started in 1923 and 1927, respectively.
 Type 35s would go on to notch five consecutive wins at the Targa Florio alone—between 1924 and 1930, Type 35s got their horseshoe grilles over the finish line over 2000 times.

 The 35 B bumped up displacement to 2.3 liters over the original 2.0-liter straight-eight and, thanks to a three-lobe, Roots-type supercharger, power increased to roughly 138 horsepower.
 Though it was the final Type 35 variant, the 35 B wasn’t the only supercharged one; the earlier 35 C and 35 T, the latter tailored for the Targa Florio, also sported forced induction.
 The Type 35 B boasted a win at the first Monaco Grand Prix in 1929, pictured above, at the hands of William Grover-Williams.
 The pair, representing the works team, averaged 80.194 km/hr for a final time of 3 hours and 56 minutes.

-If given the chance, would you travel back in time to 1920s or ’30s Grand Prix racing?
-Let us know in the Hagerty Forums below.
+If given the chance, would you travel back in time to 1920s or ’30s grand prix racing?
+Let us know in the Hagerty Community.